snitzsh/boilerplate/PLAYBOOK.md

     bash main.sh c-create-cluster minikube north-america dev
     ```

-  - For a real cluster `to be discussed`
+  - For a real cluster to be discussed...

 ## Install Chartmuseum CLI